Author Archives: Erik Deprey FSSP

 The Real Estate Committee of the Archdiocese of Ottawa-Cornwall met and passed a motion allowing our parish to continue to the Design Development phase of our Parish Hall project with the Architect.
 The approval of the Design Development phase is an important step forward in the architectural design process.
 We would like to thank the Archdiocese for their continued support and encouragement.

-Providentially their approval comes as we begin our Pledge Drive for 2024.
-Your pledges are essential to the process of securing a good mortgage with the Archdiocese, something we hope to work out as soon as possible.
+It needs to be emphasized that your pledges are essential to the process of securing a good mortgage with the Archdiocese, something we hope to work out as soon as possible.
 So if you have not yet made your pledges, we encourage you to do so now.
 Our electronic form can be submitted using the following link:

 https://www.saintclement.ca/pledge.